Skip to main content

 Figure 2.4.1.
 Three-Dimensional Rectangular Coordinates

 Thinking Deeper 2.4.2.
-Right Handed Coordinate Systems.
+Right-Handed Coordinate Systems.

 Does it matter which way the axes are oriented?
 Is it OK to make the \(x\) axis point left or the \(y\) axis point down?

 To apply the right-hand rule, orient your thumb and first two fingers at right angles to each other and align them with three coordinate axes.
-Starting with your thumb, name your the axes in alphabetical order \(x\)-\(y\)-\(z\text{.}\)
+Starting with your thumb, name the axes in alphabetical order \(x\)-\(y\)-\(z\text{.}\) In mathematical terms, when we cross the \(x\)-axis into the \(y\)-axis, we need to get the direction of the \(z\)-axis.

 The image depicts three right-angled triangles.
 The vector is the hypotenuse and the adjacent sides are the, x, y, and z rectangular components.
 The rectangular components have corresponding coordinate direction angles (theta_x, theta_y, and theta_z).